juniorctl/pulse-streamer/examples/supercollider/README.md

 First, to get some test audio streaming over the web with JACK, GStreamer and Pion from a docker container, check out this Pion WebRTC example [app](https://github.com/pion/example-webrtc-applications/tree/master/gstreamer-send#open-gstreamer-send-example-page)

-* Go to the jsfiddle example it references, [here](https://jsfiddle.net/z7ms3u5r/)
+* Go to the jsfiddle example it references, [here](https://jsfiddle.net/z7ms3u5r/).
+This is where you'll hear the audio streaming from your docker container.
-* Copy the `Browser base64 Session Description` token in the text field, save this for a few steps below
+* Copy the long token in the "Browser base64 Session Description" text area, save this for a few steps below

 Then, in your terminal within this cloned repo
 * `cd examples/supercollider`